-September 17, 2021 Hasidic architecture: Family-size balconies
+September 17, 2021 Building series: Hasidic architecture and family-size balconies

 One of the many interesting things in Hasidic Williamsburg is this: You can tell if a building is occupied by Hasidic families just by looking at it, because you will notice balconies as big as some people’s entire apartments.